 - Tell someone that you know that way too many students will be victims of violence and that you feel like you need to be a part of reducing it.

-- Write a paragraph about your connection to power-based personal violence and post it on your Facebook page.
+- Write a paragraph about your connection to sexual and gender-based interpersonal violence and post it on your Facebook page.

 - If I suspect that my friend has been drugged, I seek professional help.

 - If I saw someone who was intoxicated left behind by her/his friends, I would tell them to take her/him with them.

 - If I suspect that my friend is in an abusive relationship, I ask her/him and provide information about resources available.

 - If I suspect a friend has been sexually assaulted, I let her/him know I am here if they want to talk.